 Digital Nomad or Freelancer visas for Europe?

-Are you a freelancer or digital nomad travelling around the world while you work?
+Are you a freelancer or digital nomad traveling worldwide while you work?
 Wondering how to stay in the EU longer than the 90 days that the SCHENGEN visa gives you?
 Well, we have written a comprehensive article for you.
 It covers all the best options available to you to live in Europe while you travel.

-For more inspiration read our blog on the 14 ways to get EU residency that you might not know about
+For more inspiration, read our blog on the 18 ways to get EU residency that you might not know about

 How can I get European Citizenship or a European Passport to live in Europe?